junjiemars/.emacs.d/README.md

 * want more functionalities see [Cooking](#cooking) section

-Take your time to have a taste, some features may be you never see it in other places.
 One more thing, it's best to remind you: take care, it's super fast.

 Story